-A statement containing the salient features of the financialstatement of Subsidiary/ Associate/ Joint Venture companies as per Section 129(3) of theAct is provided as Annexure A to the consolidated financial statement and therefore notrepeated to avoid duplication.
+A statement providing details of performance and salient features of the financialstatement of Subsidiary/ Associate/ Joint Venture companies as per Section 129(3) of theAct is provided as Annexure A to the consolidated financial statement and therefore notrepeated to avoid duplication.

-The audited financial statement including the consolidated financial statement of theCompany and all other documents required to be attached thereto may be accessed on theCompany's website at the link: http://www.ril.com/InvestorRelations/FinancialReporting.aspx.
-The financial statements of each of thesubsidiaries may also be accessed on the Company's website at the link:http://www.ril.com/InvestorRelations/Downloads.aspx
+The audited financial statement including the consolidated financial statement of theCompany and all other documents required to be attached thereto is put up on the Company'swebsite and can be accessed at http://www.ril.com/InvestorRelations/FinancialReporting.aspx.
+The financial statements of the subsidiaries as required areput up on the Company's website and can be accessed at http://www.ril.com/InvestorRelations/Downloads.aspx

 DIRECTORS' RESPONSIBILITY STATEMENT

 a) in the preparation of the annual accounts for the year ended March 31 2019 theapplicable accounting standards read with requirements set out under Schedule III to theAct have been followed and there are no material departures from the same;

 c) the Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;